Making a difference at Christmas

 Community Christmas is our Christmas campaign.
 It aligns with our work throughout the year to help alleviate loneliness in older people through social gatherings.

-- List any public Christmas event on our website that occurs between 18 - 31 December
+- Encourage people to host Christmas events (and list them on our website) occuring between 18 - 31 December

-- Actively aim to match anyone alone on Christmas day aged 75 and over with a community event
+- Actively match anyone aged 75 and over who will be alone on Christmas Day with a community event

 - Encourage anyone of any age who will be alone on Christmas Day to use our website to find something in their area they can go to